fmalmeida/pythonScripts/docs/index.rst

 .. _index:

-fa-py (Felipe Almeida python scripts)
+falmeida-py (Felipe Almeida python scripts)
 =====================================

 This is just a simple repository of python scripts that I use in a daily basis.
 Some of them are used in my projects, some are just for fun.
 Thus, in order to provide a better way to use my scripts throughout machines, I decided to create a package with them.